Weak magnetic transitions in pyrochlore Bi2Ir2O7

 The values of the constant background $A_{\rm bg} = 12.2$~\% and sample $A_{\rm s} = 9.8$~\% terms were fixed using the data recorded above $2.5$~K with $f = 0$.
 No oscillations were evident in the zero field data.
+This function provides a simple way of describing our zero field data that is effective across the whole measured range and shows clearly where changes occur in the form of the data.
+However, as we describe below, it may well be a simplification of a more complicated underlying relaxation that is not directly apparent in the zero field measurements because of the unusually slow relaxation rates.

 The parameters $\lambda$ and $f$ obtained from fitting equation~\ref{zffit} to the zero field data are shown in Fig.~\ref{musrzf}.
 Above $2$~K both parameters take constant values.
 We find two temperatures at which $\lambda$ increases steeply with decreasing temperature.
-The guide to the eye shown in Fig.~\ref{musrzf}(a) is the sum of two terms of the form $\lambda_i (1-(T/T_i)^{1.5})^{0.5}$, each of which is taken to be zero above the respective $T_i$, and a residual relaxation, $\lambda_{\rm r}$.
+The guide to the eye shown in Fig.~\ref{musrzf}(a) is the sum of two terms of the form $\lambda_i (1-(T/T_i)^{1.5})^{0.5}$, each of which is taken to be zero above the respective $T_i$, and a residual relaxation, $\lambda_{\rm r}$, that is likely to be due to paramagnetic electronic moments and the distribution of fields from the nuclear moments.
 This allows us to estimate by least-squares fitting the transition temperatures $T_1 = 1.84(3)$ and $T_2 = 0.23(4)$~K, which are not particularly sensitive to the choice of the exponents in the power law.
 The corresponding relaxation rates are $\lambda_1 = 0.15(1)$, $\lambda_2 = 0.06(1)$, and $\lambda_{\rm r} = 0.081(4)$~MHz.

-The non-relaxing fraction, $f$, of the signal from the sample changes over the region $1.5$ to $2.25$~K and is shown in Fig.~2(b).
+The non-relaxing fraction, $f$, of the signal from the sample changes over the region $1.5$ to $2.25$~K and is shown in Fig.~\ref{musrzf}(b).
 Below $1.5$~K, $f=1/3$ within experimental error.
-This suggests that spontaneous, static magnetic fields develop throughout the volume of the sample below the transition at $1.84$~K. It is unusual to observe a simple exponential relaxation in a static magnetic state, where one would expect either oscillations due to well-defined fields at muon stopping sites or a Kubo-Toyabe function due to a broad distribution of magnetic fields at the stopping sites.~\cite{KTnote} In a spin glass a stretched exponential relaxation of the form $\exp(-(\Lambda t)^{\beta})$ with $1/3 < \beta < 1/2$ is common, but is not observed here.
-The relaxation rate $\lambda$ would also be expected to diverge at a glass transition and we do not observe any such divergence in our data.
-These observations suggest that the low-temperature state is not a spin glass.
-Instead, the simple exponential relaxation appears to be due to the fluctuation rate being on the lower limit of motional narrowing of the relaxation due to the quasistatic distribution of fields experienced by the muon (see below).
+This suggests that spontaneous, static magnetic fields develop throughout the volume of the sample below the transition at $1.84$~K. It is unusual to observe a simple exponential relaxation in a static magnetic state, where one would expect either oscillations due to well-defined fields at muon stopping sites or a Kubo-Toyabe-like function due to a broad distribution of magnetic fields at the stopping sites.

 To attempt to elucidate the muon relaxation mechanism and underlying magnetic state in Bi$_2$Ir$_2$O$_7$ we carried out measurements with a magnetic field applied parallel to the initial muon spin direction, the longitudinal field (LF) geometry.
 These were performed at $0.1$, $1$, and $1.22$~K. Increasing the applied field gradually decouples the muon relaxation from the field distribution it experiences from its surroundings, providing information on the form of that field distribution.
 If the relaxing amplitude of the signal [$(1-f)$ in eq.~\ref{zffit}] is field independent this suggests that dynamic local magnetic fields depolarize the muon spin, whereas a static field distribution results in a growth of the constant part of the signal ($f$ in eq.~\ref{zffit}) as the applied field exceeds the characteristic static field.
 The relaxation rate $\lambda$ can also show informative trends with the applied field $B$.